 Whether you’re a new visitor to the Lake Geneva region or a loyal follower returning year after year, here is a convenient checklist of the things that make Lake Geneva, the place to visit.

-1) A Classic Lake Cruise
+2. A Classic Lake Cruise

 The narrated boat tours by Lake Geneva Cruise Line give you the history of all those magnificent mansions that rim the shoreline.
 There’s also an evening dinner cruise and the famous U.S. mailboat tour with mail “jumpers” delivering the mail to piers with the boat never slowing down.
 Also add to your lake cruise checklist a tour of Delavan Lake aboard the double-decker Lake Lawn Queen.
 (Did you know there are five Frank Lloyd Wright-designed homes on Delavan Lake?)

-2) The Thrill of the Lakes
+3. The Thrill of the Lakes

 There are plenty of opportunities for skiing, wakeboarding and, the latest sensation, wake surfing.
 Gage Marine’s Wake Experience even includes private lessons.
 Gordy’s Marine also has great boats to practice wake boarding and wake surfing, with pilots who are experienced coaches for these watersports.
 If paddling is more your pace, consider stand-up paddleboard and kayak rentals from Clear Water Outdoor.
 In the winter, enjoy a hovercraft ride on the frozen water of Geneva Lake from TLS WindSled.

-5) A Day at the Beach
+4. A Day at the Beach

-6) Lakeview Dining
+6. Lakeview Dining

-7) A Walk Through the Flora and Fauna
+7. A Walk Through the Flora and Fauna

-8) A Ride in the Clouds
+8. A Ride in the Clouds

 Get a bird’s eye view of Lake Geneva with a sunrise or sunset hot air balloon ride courtesy of Lake Geneva Balloon Company.
 In 2021, U.S. News & World Report named it one of the “18 Best Hot Air Balloon Rides in the World,” alongside other notable offerings in Tanzania, Turkey, Switzerland, France and Italy.

-9) Legendary Golf
+9. Legendary Golf

-Golfers are spoiled for choice in Lake Geneva.
+Golfers are spoiled for choice in the Lake Geneva area.
 Two 18-hole courses at Grand Geneva Resort present the kind of challenge golfers relish, thanks to the contributions of original designers Jack Nicklaus and Pete Dye.
 At Geneva National Resort, golfers can put their skills to the test on 54 holes of award-winning golf designed by legends Arnold Palmer, Gary Player and Lee Trevino.
 Explore here for more golf courses>.

 Considered the birthplace of modern astrophysics, Yerkes Observatory nearly defies description, with its ornately carved entrance, three domes — including the Great Dome housing the world’s largest refracting telescope — and tree-lined grounds born from plans by the famous landscape architectural firm of Frederick Law Olmsted.
-A valiant preservation effort of the 1897 observatory is now completed and once again is open to the public for academic pursuits and tours this year.
+A valiant preservation effort of the 1897 observatory is now completed and once again is open to the public for academic pursuits and tours.